• Skip to primary navigation

 Seeking Help Is Critical

-If you are experiencing the warning signs of a mental health condition, it’s important to seek treatment as soon as possible.
-This can be more difficult if you see possible symptoms in someone else because some may be resistant to therapy options.
+If you notice concerning mental health signs, it’s important to seek treatment as soon as possible.
+This can be more difficult if you see possible symptoms in someone else because some individuals may be resistant to therapy options.
 Remember that therapy is beneficial even for those who don’t have a mental disorder, and critical self-evaluation is healthy for everyone.

-Making the decision to explore treatment options offers the opportunity to understand your disorder.
+Making the decision to explore treatment options offers an opportunity to understand your disorder.
 This can relieve you of any guilt you may feel about the impact symptoms have had on your life.
-Accepting treatment after a diagnosis can help you take your life back and ensure you don’t become one of the 20-25% of homeless individuals with severe mental illness.
+Accepting treatment after a diagnosis can help you take your life back and ensure you don’t become one of the 25%-30% of homeless individuals with severe mental illness.

 Mental illness also plays a large role in criminal behavior, substance abuse and suicidal thoughts.
 Establishing a relationship with a qualified professional ensures you have the support you need to maintain your quality of life and prevent negative outcomes.